Trump escalates rhetoric on unrest in cities, looking for a campaign advantage

 The speech, not officially a rally but carrying all of the signature songs and signs, was delivered to a crowd packed together in an outdoor airport hangar.
 Most were not wearing masks, and the crowd booed when an organizer came to the microphone and encouraged the crowd to don them.
 Guests were not tested for coronavirus before coming into the venue.

-Many in the crowd carried signs “Peaceful Protester” and “This is a Peaceful Protest,” seemingly mocking the media and crowds for labeling months of protests over police killings of African Americans as peaceful protests.
-He referenced the signs in a theme he returned to throughout the night.
+Many in the crowd carried signs that said “Peaceful Protester” and “This is a Peaceful Protest,” seemingly mocking the media and crowds for labeling months of protests over police killings of African Americans as peaceful protests.
+He referenced the signs throughout the night.

-Axelrod, like others interviewed for this article, said it was unsurprising to see the president attack crowds of often black demonstrators in the streets, after years of inflaming racial tensions with incendiary comments.
+Axelrod, like others interviewed for this article, said it was unsurprising to see the president attack crowds of demonstrators, often Black, after years of inflaming racial tensions with incendiary comments.
 Many voters, he said, are likely to blame Trump for not doing more to calm tensions and improve policing.

 “The thing is, Trump is president and he’s been provocative, instead of calming,” Axelrod said.
 “Voters may think about renewing this guy’s contract.”

-But in discussions this week, many of the president’s advisers said they believed the focus on violence in cities would work, particularly after days of violence in a previously bucolic place like Kenosha, Wis.
+But in discussions this week, many of the president’s advisers said they believed the focus on violence in cities would work, particularly after days of violence in Kenosha, Wis.

 Meadows told other advisers and allies, some of them said, that he felt better about the president’s political chances after watching Biden take a tougher line against violence in the streets earlier this week in a TV interview — because he argued that public sentiment was forcing Biden to do so.